-- Introduction and Training - Discuss context, significance, and role of accountability standards - Review process and agenda - Review the PDs and SPLDs - Establish cut scores for Elementary, Middle, and High School Status, Change, and Overall Ratings - Establish cut scores for each Indicator for Status, Change and Overall for Elementary, Middle, and High School
+- Introduction and Training - Discuss context, significance, and role of accountability standards - Review process and agenda - Review and discuss the process for developing and features of existingthe PDs and SPLDs Operationalize SPLDs - Establish cut scores for Elementary, Middle, and High School Status, Change, and Overall Ratings - Panelists will work in small groups to operationalize the SPLDs by listing clarifications or elaborations necessary to help define the five color performance levels (i.e., Blue, Green, Yellow, Orange and Red). - Establish cut scores for each Indicator for Status, Change and Overall for Elementary, Middle, and High School - The full group will discuss, revise as necessary, and ultimately document overall recommended guidance to operationalize the expectations for each indicator category.

-Establish Cut Scores for each School Rating Performance Levels
+Establish Overall Ratings Cut Scores for each School Rating Performance Levels

-- Individual panelists will review school performance profiles associated with each school rating SPLD and recommend a cut score. - Panelists will discuss in small groups and then as a full group - Impact data reflecting the recommended group median cut scores will be presented - Panelists will be invited to suggest any revisions to the cut scores that may be appropriate, keeping in mind that final decisions must conform with the SPLDs - Any proposed revisions will be documented
+- Individual panelists will review school performance profiles associated with each school rating SPLD and recommend a cut score. - Panelists will discuss in small groups and then overallas a full group - Impact data reflecting the recommended group median cut scores will be presented - Panelists will be invited to suggest any revisions to the cut scores that may be appropriate, keeping in mind that final decisions must conform with the SPLDs - Any proposed revisions will be documented

-Establish Cut Scores for each Indicator Performance Level
+Establish Cut Scores for each Indicator Performance Level Thresholds

-- Panelists will be trained on the requirements and intended use for the Indicator performance levels, e.g., evaluation of Status will range from very low to very high; intended to provide schools with indication of relative strengths/areas to work on - Panelists will work independently with an anonymized schools list representing a range of schools at each color rating level to classify performance using 1-5 for each indicator, where 1= very low and 5=very high. - Following the independent ratings, a summary of the ratings will be presented (e.g., minimum, median, and maximum on each indicator).
-The facilitator will focus on schools and indicators where the most disagreement among panelists was observed - Panelists will discuss their ratings and rationales in small groups and then overall.
-The purpose is to allow panelists an opportunity to share their rationale as well as learn from multiple perspectives.

-- Panelists will return to the anonymized school list to produce a second round of independent ratings, focusing on Areas with lower agreement. - After the second round, results will be presented and discussed.
-The median value will be regarded as the panel recommendation (e.g., schools with a median rating of 4.5 and higher meet the very high threshold; schools with a median rating of 3.5 to 4.4 meet the high threshold and so forth).
+- Panelists will be trained on the requirements and intended use for the Indicator performance levels, i.e.g., evaluation of sStatus will range from very low to very high; intended to provide schools with indication of relative strengths/areas to work on - Panelists will work independently with an anonymized schools list representing a range of schools at each color rating level to classify performance using 1-5 for each indicator, where 1= very low and 5=very high. - Following the independent ratings, a summary of the ratings will be presented (e.g., minimum, median, and maximum on each indicator).
+The facilitator will focus on schools and indicators where the most disagreement among panelists was observed (i.e. 'gray areas'). - Panelists will discuss these 'gray areas' their ratings and rationales in small groups and then overall.
+The purpose is to allow panelists an opportunity to share their rationale as well as learn from multiple perspectives. - Panelists will return to the anonymized school list to produce a second round of independent ratings, focusing on the 'gray areas.'
+Areas with lower agreement. - After the second round, results will be presented and discussed.
+The median value will be regarded as the panel recommendation (i.e.g., schools with a median rating of 4.5 and higher meet the very high threshold; schools with a median rating of 3.5 to 4.4 meet the high threshold and so forth).
 The group will have an opportunity to make any additional adjustments by consensus only.